viamrobotics/docs/docs/manage/fleet/_index.md

 Before editing a config, we recommend you refresh the page to ensure you have all the latest changes.
 {{< /alert >}}

-When you or your collaborators change a robot's configuration, the robot will automatically reconfigure itself within 15 seconds.
-You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
-You can also revert to an earlier configuration from the History tab.

 {{< alert title="Tip" color="tip" >}}
 For some configuration aspects you may require physical access to the robot so you can see how components are connected.
 {{< /alert >}}

+#### Reconfiguration

+When you or your collaborators change the configuration of a smart machine in the Viam app, `viam-server` automatically synchronizes the configuration to your smart machine and updates the running resources within 15 seconds.
+This means you can add, modify, and remove a modular resource instance from a running robot.

+You can see configuration changes made by yourself or by your collaborators on the [History tab](robots/#history).
+You can also revert to an earlier configuration from the History tab.

 ### Package deployment